 A diet that is rich in protein, fats, and fibre from vegetables and fruit is very supportive of balanced blood sugars.
 Having balanced blood sugars is very important to good mental health, particularly as people get older.
 Reducing or avoiding foods that can ‘blow out’ our balance like processed foods and sugar.
 Aim for foods that stop the ‘hangry’.

-Along with a diet low in sugar, increasing medium chain triglycerides (MCT) in the diet can support energy getting to the brain and reduce feelings of anxiety.4 Interestingly there is research occurring which looks at the support the state of nutritional ketosis can offer Alzheimer’s disease.5
+Along with a diet low in sugar, increasing medium chain triglycerides ( MCT) in the diet can support energy getting to the brain and reduce feelings of anxiety.
+Interestingly there is research occurring which looks at the support the state of nutritional ketosis can offer Alzheimer’s disease.

-Shown to be useful for relieving feelings of depression and anxiety6 as well as support brain derived neurotrophic factor7, which plays a role in neurotransmitter production and health of the neurons.
+Shown to be useful for relieving feelings of depression and anxiety as well as support brain derived neurotrophic factor, which plays a role in neurotransmitter production and health of the neurons.

 These amazing plants offer valuable support when things are blue.
 Available in various combinations with nutritional powerhouses required for a healthy functioning brain.
-Passionflower (Passifloraincarnata) and Kava (Piper methysticum) have been shown to be useful for helping reduce feelings of worry and sadness and can be useful in short-term temporary situations.9
+Passionflower (Passiflora incarnata) and Kava (Piper methysticum) have been shown to be useful for supporting uplift when there are feelings of worry and sadness and can be useful in short-term temporary situations.